 Grants will be awarded on a competitive basis until grant funds are no longer available.
 The initial competitive application cycle took place in 2017-18.
 A new allocation of funds allowed for two 2020 application cycles.
-The first 2020 application cycle awards have been made; applications for the second 2020 application cycle were due July 29, 2021.
+The 2022 allocation of $30,000,000 will be awarded through a competitive application cycle beginning soon.

-RWHF grants require a minimum one-to-one in matching funds.
+The 2022 RWHF grants require a minimum 50% of the RWHF award in matching funds.

 Matching funds can be dollars contributed by individuals, businesses, foundations, local and regional political subdivisions, or other non-profit organizations into a single investment fund administered by the eligible nonprofit development organization.

 Competitive awards from the RWHF are evaluated on demonstrations of:

 - Ongoing workforce housing needs as identified by a recent housing study.